web3swift-team/web3swift/README.md

 ## Requirements

+Web3swift requires Swift 4.0 and internally depends from pods that require Swift 4.0 (CryptoSwift).

 Internally depends from libsodium, CryptoSwift, Alamofire, PromiseKit and AwaitKit.
 Promise wrappers will be separated in further releases.
 Special thanks for Gnosis team and their library [Bivrost-swift](https://github.com/gnosis/bivrost-swift) for inspiration for the ABI decoding approach.

 ## Installation